 Collecting Sensory Data

-A Maine Coon’s skin and coat combined make up its largest sensory organ.
-It feels the slightest touch and can senses heat, cold and wet.
+A Maine Coon’s skin and coat combine to make up its largest sensory organ.
+It feels the slightest touch and can sense heat, cold, and wetness.

 When a cat feels frightened or threatened it can stand its hackles up to look larger and aggressive.